anime-skip/api-client-ts/README.md

 npm i @anime-skip/api-client
 ```

 > This is an alternative to Apollo or any other GraphQL client library out there!
-Use something else if you prefer
+Use something else if you prefer, this is by no means a requirement to consume the API

 <br/>